 New Orleans is a beautiful, vibrant city bursting with history and culture.
 There’s music around every corner and delicious food to satisfy any palate.
 People love New Orleans because of how unique it is, but that can make things hard for NOLA newbies!
 Check out our top tips for moving to New Orleans and living like a local.
 If you have any questions or are still searching for the perfect place in Greater New Orleans to call home, please contact us – we are here to help you find your perfect new apartment!

 Bikes are one of the most enjoyable ways to experience the city.
 In addition to exploring a wealth of trails around New Orleans and the surrounding areas, cyclists can also take leisurely rides through iconic areas of the city like the French Quarter and the Garden District.
 Several local shops like Bayou Bicycles and The Bike Shop can help you find a bicycle that’s right for your needs.
 Not quite ready to purchase a bike?
 Test drive… er, ride… a rental to give you a better idea of city biking.
-Bicycle rentals and tours are available all over the city.

 While the tourism industry is still booming, their are more and more job opportunities for young professionals in the greater New Orleans area every day.
 Did you know that New Orleans leads the country by 53% in number of startups-per-capita, and that we were voted a top city for woman-owned companies and young entrepreneurs?
 New Orleans was also recently ranked as one of the best cities for women in tech fields, outranking even Silicon Valley?